raymondoyondi/Advice-Generator/README.md

 1. Clone the repository:

-git clone [Your Repository URL Here] cd advice-generator
+'git clone [Your Repository URL Here]'
+'cd advice-generator'

 2. Install dependencies: This command will install all the necessary packages, including react, react-dom, and axios

-npm install
+'npm install'
 # or
-yarn install
+'yarn install'

 3. Start the development server: This will compile the project and open it in your default web browser (usually at http://localhost:3000).

-npm start
+'npm start'
 # or
-yarn start
+'yarn start'

 # ⚙️ Project Structure

 The core logic for this application is straightforward and centered around fetching data with a React component.

-• src/App.js or src/components/AdviceCard.js: Contains the main logic for the component, including the state management for the current advice and the useEffect hook that handles the initial data fetch and subsequent fetches
+• 'src/App.js' or 'src/components/AdviceCard.js': Contains the main logic for the component, including the state management for the current advice and the useEffect hook that handles the initial data fetch and subsequent fetches
 • The Data Flow:
 1. The component mounts, and the useEffect hook triggers.
 2. An asynchronous GET request is made using Axios to the external API endpoint.